Coarsening polyhedral complexes: Edge sets of coarsenings

-Lemmas~\ref{weak poly convex} and~\ref{codim 1 intersections} and Corollary~\ref{shortcut convex} prove Theorem~\ref{coarsen} in the special case where~$\C$ is a full-dimensional subcomplex of $\C(\A)$ with convex support.
-Now let~$\C$ be any full-dimensional polyhedral complex with convex support and let~$\A$ be the arrangement of hyperplanes consisting of hyperplanes containing codimension-$1$ faces of~$\C$.
+Now let~$\C$ be any pure, full-dimensional, locally strongly connected polyhedral complex and let~$\A$ be the arrangement of hyperplanes consisting of hyperplanes containing codimension-$1$ faces of~$\C$.
 Then every polyhedron in~$\C$ is a union of faces of $\C(\A)$.
 Let~$\oC$ be the subcomplex of $\C(\A)$ consisting of faces contained in $\Supp(\C)$.
 Then~$\C$ coarsens~$\oC$.
+It is easily verified that $\oC$ is locally strongly connected.
+(Local adjacency graphs of $\C$ are obtained from local adjacency graphs of $\oC$ by contracting edges.)

 Continue the notation~$\G$ for the adjacency graph on maximal faces of~$\C$, and let~$\oG$ be the adjacency graph on full-dimensional faces of $\oC$.
-Let~$\E$ be a set of edges of $\G$ with the polygon property.
+Let~$\E$ be a set of edges of $\G$ with the ridge property.
 We now define a set~$\oE$ of edges of~$\oG$, describing~$\oE$ as a set of codimension-$1$ faces of~$\oC$.
 Each such face represents the pair of regions containing it.
 Let~$\oF$ be a codimension-$1$ face of~$\oC$, not contained in the boundary of $\Supp(\C)$.
-If~$\oF$ is contained in a codimension-$1$ face $F$ of~$\C$, then choose~$\oF$ to be an edge in~$\oE$ if and only of $F$ is an edge in~$\E$.
+If~$\oF$ is contained in a codimension-$1$ face $F$ of~$\C$, then choose~$\oF$ to be an edge in~$\oE$ if and only if $F$ is an edge in~$\E$.
 Otherwise, since~$\C$ coarsens~$\oC$,~$\oF$ is contained in a full-dimensional face of~$\C$ and intersects the interior of that full-dimensional face.
 In this case, choose~$\oF$ to be an edge in~$\oE$.